Color Theory for Outfits: Expert Style Guide 2026

 2. Analogous Colors

 Colors next to each other on the wheel: blue/blue-green/green or red/red-orange/orange.
-These create harmony and flow.
+These create harmony and flow — the easiest scheme to master.

 Fashion example: A blue shirt with teal pants and green jewelry.
-Or blush top with coral skirt.
+Or a blush top with coral skirt and terracotta bag.

 3. Triadic Colors

 Three colors evenly spaced on the wheel: red/yellow/blue or orange/green/purple.
-Creates vibrant, balanced looks.
+Creates vibrant, balanced looks that feel playful without being chaotic.

 Fashion example: Navy pants, mustard sweater, burgundy bag.